mjperrins/node-carbon-postgresql/README.md

 ### Deploying to Cloud Foundry

+Add a `manifest.yaml` to you project before kicking off a `cp push`

-Define PostGreSQL values in the Cloud Foundry instance
+Define PostGreSQL values in the Cloud Foundry instance, take these from the Service Connection JSON specification
 ```
-PGHOST {host of PostGreSQL instance}}
-PGUSER {username from credentials}
-PGPASSWORD {password from credentials}
-PGDATABASE ibmclouddb
-PGPORT 32403
+PGCERT {connection.postgres.certificate.certificate.base64 value}
+PGURI {connection.postgres.composed value}
 ```

 ```